 As of 2018, the current methodology is surprisingly accurate as total run abundances have fallen in or near the pre-season forecast range in every year since 2014 (Table 7).
 This result is a product of an era of low run size returns and extremely low variability in run sizes that the Kuskokwim River Chinook Salmon have resided in since 2010.
-The 2018 Kuskokwim River Chinook Salmon forecast is 140,000-193,000 fish (Liller and Smith 2018).
+The 2019 Kuskokwim River Chinook Salmon forecast is 115,000-150,000 fish (Appendix F).

-2018 Pre-Season Forecast Compared to SEG
+2019 Pre-Season Forecast Compared to SEG

-To date, the only information available to help inform management about the 2018 Chinook Salmon return is the pre-season forecast, which for 2018 is 140,000 to 193,000 fish.
+To date, the only information available to help inform management about the 2019 Chinook Salmon return is the pre-season forecast, which for 2019 is 115,000 to 150,000 fish.
 It is widely known that Chinook Salmon begin their migration into the Kuskokwim River around the end of May/beginning of June.
 In-season data collection at the Bethel Test Fishery does not typically begin until the end of May/June 1 and even with that, the Bethel Test Fishery does not become a useful management tool until run-timing is approximated at the end of June or in early July).
 It is important to note that there are no current projects that can help inform management when and where Chinook Salmon are located until salmon begin migrating past the Bethel Test Fishery.
 These issues amplify the importance of the preseason forecast in the early season management of Chinook Salmon in the Kuskokwim River.
-With the forecast being the only tool available for the 2018 Chinook Salmon season, it is possible to look at the potential allowable harvest for Chinook Salmon.
+With the forecast being the only tool available for the 2019 Chinook Salmon season, it is possible to look at the potential allowable harvest for Chinook Salmon.
 Potential allowable harvest can simply be calculated by subtracting escapement targets from the lower, middle, and upper bounds of the SEG from the lower and upper bounds of the pre-season forecast.
-This allows for the comparison of potential allowable harvest to the historical range of Chinook Salmon subsistence harvest during unrestricted times (67,596 - 109,778 fish, Table 2 and Table 3).
+This allows for the comparison of potential allowable harvest to the historical range of Chinook Salmon subsistence harvest during unrestricted times between 1990 and 2009 (67,596 - 109,778 fish, Table 2 and Table 3).

 To begin this comparison, we created three scenarios.
-First, if managing for escapement near the lower quartile of the SEG (65,000 - 79,000 fish), potential allowable harvest ranges from 61,000 to 128,000 Chinook Salmon for any of the run-sizes found within the pre-season forecast.
-This potential allowable harvest range for the Chinook Salmon subsistence fishery in 2018 is almost entirely within the historical range of Chinook Salmon subsistence harvest during unrestricted times (from 67,596 fish to 109,778 fish).
+First, if managing for escapement near the lower quartile of the SEG (65,000 - 79,000 fish), potential allowable harvest ranges from 36,000 to 85,000 Chinook Salmon for any of the run-sizes found within the pre-season forecast.
+This potential allowable harvest range for the Chinook Salmon subsistence fishery in 2019 is partially within the historical range of Chinook Salmon subsistence harvest during unrestricted times (from 67,596 fish to 109,778 fish).
 Next is the second scenario.
-If managing for escapement near the middle of the SEG (92,500 fish), potential allowable harvest ranges from 47,500 to 100,500 Chinook Salmon for any of the run-sizes found within the pre-season forecast.
-The lower quartile of this potential allowable harvest range for the Chinook Salmon subsistence fishery in 2018 falls below the historical range of Chinook Salmon subsistence harvest during unrestricted times.
-And finally here is the third scenario.
-If managing for escapement near the upper quartile of the SEG (106,000 - 120,000 fish), potential allowable harvest ranges from 20,000 to 87,000 Chinook Salmon for any of the run-sizes found within the pre-season forecast for the 2018 season.
-Approximately 75% of this potential allowable harvest range for the Chinook Salmon subsistence fishery in 2018 is below the historical range of Chinook Salmon subsistence harvest during unrestricted times.
+If managing for escapement near the middle of the SEG (92,500 fish), potential allowable harvest ranges from 22,500 to 57,500 Chinook Salmon for any of the run-sizes found within the pre-season forecast.
+This potential allowable harvest range for the Chinook Salmon subsistence fishery falls below the historical range of Chinook Salmon subsistence harvest during unrestricted times.
+And finally, if managing for escapement near the upper quartile of the SEG (106,000 - 120,000 fish), potential allowable harvest ranges from 0 to 30,000 Chinook Salmon for any of the run-sizes found within the preseason forecast for the 2019 season.
+The majority of the potential allowable harvest range for the Chinook Salmon subsistence fishery in 2019 is below the historical range of Chinook Salmon subsistence harvest during unrestricted times.